TheArchitect2000/Blockchain-based-IoT-Server/README.md

 sudo systemctl enable mongod
 ```

-## 3- Install nginx web server
+## A.2.
+Install nginx web server
 ```
 sudo apt update
 sudo apt -y install nginx
 systemctl status nginx
 ```
-### How to Take SSL by Certbot
+## A.3.
+How to install Certbot
 ```
 sudo apt-get update
 sudo apt-get install certbot
-sudo certbot certonly --standalone --preferred-challenges http
 ```

-### Obtain an SSL Certificate
+## A.3.1.
+Obtain an SSL Certificate
 To manually obtain an SSL certificate for your domains without directly modifying your web server configurations, run the following command:
 ```
 sudo certbot certonly --standalone --preferred-challenges http
 ```
+-  Make sure to create the certificate for domain and all subdomains
 After running the command, enter your web app and admin web app domains separated by a space, like this:

 ```